VikParuchuri/ds-webinar/presentation.md

 ## Next step: teach ML

 ---
-# So...how should you learn?
+# So...how should you learn or improve?

 ---
 # The whole spectrum